 of the boys were in Boy Scouts.

-form of teachers and new capabilities.
-Mr. Garrett replaced Mr. Hancock and
+Mr. Garrett replaced Mr.

-had a hidden doorway to someplace else.
+computer room had a hidden doorway to someplace else.
+We

 class.
 In the art room, we did painting, graphics design, ceramics,